CongducPham/PEPR_AgriFutur/Gateway/scripts/loracam-ai/README.md

 Readers can refer to the [README](https://github.com/CongducPham/PEPR_AgriFutur/blob/main/Arduino_ESP32/README.md) in the `Arduino_ESP32` folder for an explanation of LoRaCAM-AI hardware architecture and components, including how an [image is encoded](https://github.com/CongducPham/PEPR_AgriFutur/blob/main/Arduino_ESP32/README.md#encoding-a-bmp-image) for transmission and the software tool to [decode](https://github.com/CongducPham/PEPR_AgriFutur/blob/main/Arduino_ESP32/README.md#decoding-into-bmp) an image `.dat` file into BMP format.

-This README describes how image packets transmitted from a LoRaCAM-AI device are processed and decoded on the gateway to get a BMP picture file that can then be displayed on the embedded Home Assistant dashboard.
+This README describes how image packets transmitted from a LoRaCAM-AI device are processed and decoded on the gateway to get a BMP picture file that can then be displayed on the embedded Home Assistant (HA) dashboard.

 ## Review of image packet format